j-chou/academic-kickstart/content/post/2019-08-25-bias_from_unmeasured_confounding.md

 \end{eqnarray}
 $$

-The omitted-variables bias can be derived for more general cases in this way as a function of the covariance matrix of the endogenous variables, but quickly gets complicated for nonlinear equations.
+The omitted-variables bias can be derived for more general cases in this way as a function of the covariance matrix of the endogenous variables, but appears to get quickly more complicated.
+This was a fun exercise, but in general to estimate sensitivity of a treatment effect estimate with respect to violations of nonconfoundedness, it's much faster to just run some simulations.